 To clone between two target hosts separated by a firewall, the agents will need to communicate to each other on the agent ports.
 The initiating Management Agent will make the call.

-Connections from your browser to the Enterprise Manager console are performed over the default port used for your Oracle HTTP Server.
+Connections from your web browser to the Enterprise Manager console are performed over the default port used for your Oracle HTTP Server.

 For example, the default, non-secure port for the Oracle HTTP Server is usually port 7788.
 If you are accessing the Enterprise Manager console using the following URL and port, then you must configure the firewall to allow the Enterprise Manager console to receive HTTP traffic over port 7788: